-Talking to someone about getting baptised
+- Getting Baptized

-Finding a mentor
+- Finding a mentor

-Joining a Life Group
+- Joining a LifeGroup

-Sharing your decision to follow Jesus with a friend or family member
+- Sharing your decision to follow Jesus with a friend or family member

-Starting to serve
+- Starting to serve (Joining a team)

-Seeking counselling
+- Seek Counseling

-Inviting someone to church
+- Invite someone to church

-Giving back to your church and community
+- Giving back to your church and community

-Looking at doing "Discover Your Design" course to understand how God can use you

-Or some other step God's Spirit is leading you to take
+- Or some other step God's Spirit is leading you to take.

-Once again, congratulations on finishing this book!
-It's yours to keep or give to someone who might find it valuable.
-Pick up Book 2 at the Info Desk.
+Once again, we're proud of you for taking this step and finishing this book!
+It's yours to keep or give to someone else who might find it valuable.